jpf/okta-oidc-beta/README.md

 ## Python

+While the code samples in this guide are written in Python, you do not need Python to use OpenID Connect with Okta.

 To run the code samples in this project you will need a working copy of Python 2.7+ and the pip package manager.
 See this guide on "[Properly Installing Python](http://docs.python-guide.org/en/latest/starting/installation/)"  for instructions for setting up